Our Partners

 A halfway house for men with substance abuse problems.
 It offers detox services, counseling, vocational rehabilitation and employment assistance.

-150 volunteers deliver over 25,000 hot, nutritious meals a year to the disabled and elderly homebound.
+150 volunteers deliver over 25,000 hot, nutritious meals a year to the disabled and elderly homebound residents of Central and Southern Moore County.